aurbac/aws-systems-manager/README.md

 # Systems Manager

-Hello, this is a self-paced workshop designed explore the main features in AWS Systems Manager.
+Hello, this is a self-paced workshop designed to explore the main features inside AWS Systems Manager.

 ## Let's begin preparing the environment